 When we really want to stop smoking – when we are truly determined and highly motivated – hypnosis helps us to consolidate this decision on a subconscious level.
-In that case listening to negative suggestions of black and dried lungs will takes any desire for a cigarette away in a session or two.
+In that case, listening to negative suggestions of black and dried lungs will take any desire for a cigarette away in a session or two.
 However, when smoking represents some emotional compensation, the therapy focuses on discovering and resolving the cause that lies in our subconscious.

 In any case, change happens when we are ready for it, when we really want it.
-And when we truly decide upon it, when this is our own and sincere desire, entering the non-smoking world is relatively easy.
+And when we truly decide on it, when this is our own and sincere desire, entering the non-smoking world is relatively easy.

-So it is important to ask yourself – why do I smoke?
+So, it is important to ask yourself – why do I smoke?